Lammas, Grain Harvest, Lughnasad, Laa Lhuanys

 The Goddess

-We don't have to look for to find more local Gods/Goddesses and Spirits connected to grain, wheat and barley.
-Norrøn mythology has the goddess Gefjun and in local folklore "nisser" too watch the harvest.
+We don't have to look far to find more local Gods/Goddesses and Spirits connected to grain, wheat and barley.
+Norrøn mythology has the goddess Gefjun and in local folklore "nisser" to watch the harvest.

 But I don't have land to harvest from